-- Write a paper or equivalent employing the structure and rigour required at research level (assessed by assignments 1 and 4) - Efficiently communicate the concepts associated with complex ideas (assessed by the first written assignment and the oral presentation) - Critically evaluate a written output (assessed within the second assessment component) - Verbally present a complex idea using the presentation structure, slide content and delivery techniques expected of a research engineer (assessed through the oral presentation) - Demonstrate an awareness of the other modes of communication of ideas at a research level such as posters and group discussions (assessed in the second assessment component)
+- Write a paper or equivalent employing the structure and rigour required at research level (assessed by assignments 1 and 4) - Efficiently communicate the concepts associated with complex ideas (assessed by the first written assignment and the oral presentation) - Critically evaluate a written output (assessed within the second assessment component) - Verbally present a complex idea using the presentation structure, slide content and delivery techniques expected of a research engineer (assessed through the oral presentation)

-- Awareness of the need for a high level of professional and ethical conduct in engineering (EL8M / ET1fl) - Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M / ET2fl) - Awareness that engineering activities should promote sustainable development and ability to apply quantitative techniques where appropriate (EL11M / ET4fl) - A thorough understanding of current practice and its limitations, and some appreciation of likely new developments (P9M / EP2fl)
+- Awareness of the need for a high level of professional and ethical conduct in engineering (EL8M / ET1fl) - Awareness that engineers need to take account of the commercial and social contexts in which they operate (EL9M / ET2fl) - A thorough understanding of current practice and its limitations, and some appreciation of likely new developments (P9M / EP2fl)

-Assessment: Assignment 1 (10%)
+Assessment: Assignment 1 (30%)

-Assignment 2 (10%) Oral Examination (40%)
+Oral Examination (50%)

-Writing (40%)
+Writing (20%)

-Assessment Description:

-The first sit assessment will consist of 4 assignments.
+Assessment Description: The first sit assessment will consist of 3 assignments.

-The first assessment component will be a short written piece, up to two pages long, which will test the students understanding of the concepts with respect to the written work and to allow feedback to the participants in the module prior to the final assessment.
+The first assessment component will be a written piece, which will test the students' understanding of the literature-based research process, test their ability to articulate the findings, and draw relevant, well-supported conclusions.
 This is an individual piece of coursework.
+This assignment is a precursor to assignment 3 (article).